muratk5n/thirdwave/en/README.md

 about the human brain so far is final, X number of neurons are there, they somehow "connect" and do stuff together, so if we start from tiny particles (software neurons) and build up in code, we will reach human level intelligence.
-This is the belief, yet no cigar.
+This is the belief -- yet no cigar.
 A decade ago they could be forgiven bcz the hardware "wasn't there yet".
 Now it is.
 Where is Artif.
 General Intelligence?